yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-Map.md

 <a name="basics"></a>
 ### Basics
-The Map control enables you to display geographical data with longitude and latitude coordinates on a world map.
+The Map control displays geographical data of longitude and latitude coordinates on a world map.

 <!-- TODO get an IMAGE to embed here -->